Algeria–France relations: French settlement of Algeria

-French rule of Algeria was established during the years of 1830–47, in which a groundwork was created in how the nation would be controlled.
+French rule of Algeria was established during the years of 1830–1847, in which a groundwork was created in how the nation would be controlled.
 Before they officially became a colony of France, Algeria remained under largely military administration.
 The Algerians, excluding the French settlers, were subject to rule by military officers with detailed knowledge of local affairs and languages, but no interest in broader colonial matters.
-This meant that the officers often sided with the native Algerians instead of the French colonizers demands and the situation was actually better for the Algerians under a strict military rule than when the French began to exert their influence.
+This meant that the officers often sided with the native Algerians instead of the French colonizers' demands.
+Algerians under a strict military rule were better represented than when the French began to exert their influence.
 As French occupation continued, French settlers began to colonize more of the region.
-While these actions caused alarm and tension between the natives and the settlers at first, the influence of French education and continued presence of European settlers eventually created a reluctant acceptance and allowed the French settlers to accumulate enough power to declare Algeria a French territory after the overthrow of the French monarchy and King Louis-Phillipe in 1848.
-The settlers, commonly called "Pieds- Noirs" or "Blackfeet", began to demand more acknowledgement of the French government and started enforcing French influence and forms of control over the Algerian precedents, even though they only made up ten percent of the population in Algeria.
-These changes were seen in the conversion of former Turkish provinces into departments based on a French model and the advancement of colonization with renewed progress and excitement.
-The overshadowing of Algerian government and customs by the French continued as responsibility for Algeria was transferred from Algiers to a minister in Paris.
+While these actions caused alarm and tension between the natives and the settlers at first, the influence of French education and continued presence of European settlers eventually created a reluctant acceptance.

+French settlers accumulated enough power to declare Algeria a French territory after the overthrow of the French monarchy and King Louis-Phillipe in 1848.
+The settlers, commonly called "Pieds-Noirs" or "Blackfeet", began to demand more acknowledgement of the French government and started enforcing French influence and forms of control over the Algerian precedents, even though they made up only ten percent of the population in Algeria.
+These changes were seen in the conversion of former Turkish provinces into departments based on a French model.
+Colonization advanced with renewed progress and excitement.

+The overshadowing of Algerian government and customs by the French continued: responsibility for administration of Algeria was transferred from Algiers to a minister in Paris.
 Through the next couple of years and Napoleon III's reign, the French settlement of Algeria teetered between the control of the native Algerians and the French through actions such as the mentioned transfer of responsibility and the fight for dominant forms of government and society.
-Eventually, the slow build of European control led to the securement of settler domination after the fall of Napoleon III and the rise of the Third Republic in France.
+Eventually, the slow build of European control led to the securing of settler domination after the fall of Napoleon III and the rise of the Third Republic in France.